 Low pulse is often see in those with hypothyroid and the opposite for those with hyperthyroid.
 The cold hands and feet question I asked above, comes into play here.
 Slower pulse rate = diminished blood flow = cold extremities.
 Most women with hypothyroid also have hypoglycemia, BTW.

 When our pulse is lower, this means thyroid is not functioning optimally.
 Why?
 Because our heart (a muscle) requires our thyroid to allow for contraction/relaxation.
 So, more ease with pulse shows that the thyroid is a-okay with the situation and it’s not stressed out.

-I break this whole process down – in great detail – in my course Bare Naked Hormones that’s launching soon.
+I break this whole process down – in great detail – in my course Bare Naked Hormones that’s available!
 Hop on the waitlist!

 Optimal Numbers to Support Women’s Hormones

 The optimal basal body temperature is 97.8 degrees F and that should rise to 98.6 F by the end of the day.
 This means after we’ve eaten meals, worked out, etc. we should be at or slightly above 98.6 degrees F. This is indicative of a well-working metabolism and proper response to different foods we consume throughout the day.

 For pulse, the best pulse range is between 75-85.
 So, babe, that 57 pulse rate when you wake up in the morning is not good.
 We need to aim to get that pulse up if it’s too low and down if it’s too high.
 Too large of fluctuations also indicate something is going awry with your metabolism be it food, stress, toxins, etc.

 Then, there are times we can have normal pulse rates due to elevated epinephrine to compensate for hypoglycemia (another blood sugar issue).